Is Professional Tax Applicable in Chennai?

 Section 12AA Registration Process:

 Application: To obtain registration under Section 12AA, an organisation needs to apply to the Commissioner of Income Tax (Exemptions) using Form 10A.
-This form is typically found on the Income Tax Department’s official website.
+This form is typically available on the official website of the Income Tax Department.

 Documents Required: Along with the application form, you’ll need to submit a variety of documents, including:

 Verification: The Income Tax Department will review the application and the provided documents to assess whether the organisation’s activities are genuinely charitable and meet the criteria for tax exemption.
-This involves ensuring that the organisation’s activities are not carried out for profit and are within the scope of the law.
+This involves ensuring that the organisation’s activities are carried out for the public benefit and are within the scope of the law.

 Grant of Registration: If the Commissioner is satisfied with the application and documents, they will grant registration under Section 12AA.
 This registration is necessary to establish the organisation’s eligibility for income tax exemption on its income.